 Kari Kari Ume: Pickled Plums Different from Umeboshi

-In fact, Umeboshi is one of the quintessential Japanese pickles, and many of us Japanese like to eat a bowl of plain rice with the pickled plums at meals.
+The pickled plum is pretty salty-sour, and many of us Japanese like to eat it with a warm bowl of white rice at meals.

-This package of Karikari Ume that I purchased this time for this blog article was sold in the snack and candy section of a 7 Eleven convenience store near my house.
+I picked up this package of Karikari Ume in the snack/candy section of a 7-Eleven convenience store near my house.

 (Reference Page: Wikipedia カリカリ梅 )